Analysis of Angular-Differential Post-Processing Algorithms for Exoplanet Direct Detection with a Photonic Lantern Nuller: Localization for

 \section{Localization for $\Delta \theta = {100^{\circ}, 150^{\circ}}$}

-Figure~\ref{fig:100 deg localization example} shows the localization result for the Antiplanet KLIP method summarized in Table~\ref{tab:klip_detlim_localization_25_100} at $\Delta \theta = 100^{\circ}$.
-Additionally, Figure~\ref{fig:Appendix KLIP 150} presents the localization at $\Delta \theta = 150^{\circ}$ for the KLIP detection limit ($\epsilon_{KLIP}$).
+Fig.~\ref{fig:100 deg localization example} shows the localization result for the Antiplanet KLIP method summarized in Table~\ref{tab:klip_detlim_localization_25_100} at $\Delta \theta = 100^{\circ}$.
+Additionally, Fig.~\ref{fig:Appendix KLIP 150} presents the localization at $\Delta \theta = 150^{\circ}$ for the KLIP detection limit ($\epsilon_{KLIP}$).
 For comparison, while standard KLIP subtraction also localizes the planet accurately for this specific dataset, it fails for other stellar speckle realizations with the same parameters.
-An example of such a failed localization is shown in Figure~\ref{fig:Appendix KLIP 150 bad}.
+An example of such a failed localization is shown in Fig.~\ref{fig:Appendix KLIP 150 bad}.

-\textbf{Suvinay Goyal} is an undergraduate student at the University of Illinois Urbana-Champaign, where he works in the Experimental Cosmology and Particle Astrophysics lab under the guidance of his advisor, Jeffrey Filippini.
-He completed SURFs at Caltech in 2024 in the Exoplanet Technology Lab under the mentorship of Dr. Yinzi Xin, Prof. Dimitri Mawet, and Dr. Nemanja Jovanovic, and in 2025 under the mentorship of the late Dr. Kenny Lau and Prof. James Bock.
-His current research interests lie in instrumentation and experimental data analysis for cosmology.
-He has worked on data analysis for Cosmic Microwave Background (CMB) science and instrumentation for CMB and Line Intensity Mapping experiments.
+\textbf{Suvinay Goyal} is an undergraduate student at UIUC, where he works in Experimental Cosmology under the guidance of Prof. Jeffrey Filippini.
+He completed SURFs at Caltech in 2024 in the Exoplanet Technology Lab under the mentorship of Dr. Yinzi Xin, Prof. Dimitri Mawet, and Dr. Nemanja Jovanovic, and in the Observational Cosmology lab in 2025 under the mentorship of the late Dr. Kenny Lau and Prof. James Bock.
+He will begin his Physics PhD at Caltech in 2026. \end{spacing}